GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 Once the steps above are performed, the TCP port 8090 appears ready to accept connections.

-## Integrate OpenID Connect providers
+## Integrate OpenID Connect Providers

 Follow these steps to integrate an external OP for login to an OIDC application: